 Choose a Paris bus tour to see many places to visit in a relaxed way.
 We recommend the full day tour and the one day tour including Versailles.
 It is possible to visit the Eiffel Tower up to the second floor with skip the line ticket, discover things to see on a Seine river cruise and board bus city tour in one 4 hour combination tour.
 Information.

 It is possible to discover in 4 hours the top things to see walking from and to metro stations with connection to Charles de Gaulle Airport.
-Check 4 hour walk in Paris.
+Check 4 hour walk.

 You can do the 2 hour triumphal way walk from the Louvre Museum to Champs Elysees, up to Arc de Triomphe.

 The city can best be discovered walking.
-We have designed easy self guided walks in Paris that cover most sightseeing districts: walk in Paris Marais, left bank Paris walking tour, the Eiffel Tower walking tour and Montmartre walk.
+We have designed easy self guided walks in Paris that cover most sightseeing districts: walk in Le Marais, left bank walking tour, the Eiffel Tower walking tour and Montmartre walk.

 Sightseeing in the City of Lights is endless.
 Discover places to visit outside the core touristic districts.
 We recommend five out of the beaten track walking and sightseeing tours: